-The organization, accredited by Destination Marketing Association International (DMAI) since 2010, is committed to actively marketing the tourism assets in the Hershey & Harrisburg Region to business and leisure travelers both domestic & international.
+The organization is committed to actively marketing the tourism assets in the Hershey & Harrisburg Region to business and leisure travelers both domestic & international.

 The bureau also leads regional sales efforts to attract meeting & event organizers, sporting event producers, and group tour leaders.

 In August 2017, the visitors bureau name was officially changed to "Visit Hershey & Harrisburg" after doing business as the "Hershey Harrisburg Regional Visitors Bureau" for the past 12 years.

 In 2010, the bureau earned official accreditation from Destination Marketing Association International (DMAI).